pharo-vcs/iceberg/README.md

 ## 5 minutes tutorial
 ### Clone a repository
+- Before using Iceberg you should have a git repository.
+If you do not have one, you can *create* or *fork* one on Github.

+  > Please ensure that your repository is not empty (see #127).
+If you are creating one on Github you just selecting the option 'Initialize this repository with a README' will do the trick.

 - Open the *Repositories Browser*, you can find on Pharo menu under 'Tools' or just type 'Iceberg' in Spotter.

 - Click on 'Clone new Repository' and fill the required data: